Sometimes we distrust God because we misconstrue his intentions.

 Why does God make us wait until the next life to fulfill all our desires?

-Because the consequences of sin in and around us prevent us from experiencing everything he deems good.
+Because the consequences of sin in and around us keep us from experiencing everything he deems good.

-We leave these impediments behind when we enter heaven.
+We will leave these impediments behind as we enter heaven.

-There God will give us more than our hearts currently know to desire, and the world can presently provide.
+There, God will give us more than our hearts currently desire and the world presently offers.